Shimizu-Technology/crab_daddy_frontend/docs/analytics_integration.md

 # PostHog Analytics Integration (Frontend)

-This document outlines how PostHog analytics is integrated into the Hafaloha frontend application for tracking user behavior, feature usage, and system events.
+This document outlines how PostHog analytics is integrated into the Crab Daddy frontend application for tracking user behavior, feature usage, and system events.

 ## Overview